 Quick Summary of Key Points

-- If your summary offense was dismissed, withdrawn, or marked “nolle prossed,” you can file for expungement right away
+- If your summary offense was dismissed, withdrawn, or marked “nolle prossed,” you can file for expungement without any waiting period

 - Common Pennsylvania summary offenses that can be expunged in Pennsylvania include retail theft, underage drinking, disorderly conduct, and harassment